-HSC: All My Own Work is a program designed to help HSC students follow the principles and practices of good scholarship.
-This includes understanding, valuing and using ethical practices when locating and using information as part of their HSC studies.
-In 2021 Year 10 students will complete HSC: All My Own Work as part of the Week 7 Taste of Blackwattle Bay Week.
+All My Own Wok is a program designed to help students follow the principles and practices of good scholarship.
+This includes understanding, valuing and using ethical practices when locating and using sources as part of their HSC.
+There is a focus on academic honesty, malpractice and plagiarism, where students will be introduced to the Harvard style referencing used by all faculties at Blackwattle Bay Campus.